 Wibba is exclusively for men.
 They don’t tell you what comes in the box apart from maybe a toy, gimmick, game or gizmo but they assure you its manly as hell and will get your manly blood flowing.
 If you are in the business of making male products you think have a cool edge, then using SubCom businesses like Wibba to promote your product is a great way to get your name out there.

 Who Made Your Pants do exactly what their name states.
 They ethically source your underwear and can tell you exactly who made it.
 The concept is great, we already love knowing where most things come from so why not our underwear also?
 There have been a lot of complaints to bigger organisation who take advantage of cheap slave labour, nice to see someone bucking the trend.
 Go buy ethically sourced pants.

-Petflow have an interesting take on SubCom, they call it ‘Auto-Ship’, this feature allows you to pick the products you like then they will ship them to you between 2-16 week intervals.
-Saving you the hassle of having a treat-less house for your beloved pet.
-(No cats were harmed in the making of this blog post, we are cat lovers, just ask my 10 cats at home).
+Petflow have an interesting take on SubCom, calling it ‘Auto-Ship’, this feature allows you to pick the products you like, which they will ship them to you in 2-16 week intervals.
+This saves you the hassle of having a treat-less house for your beloved pet.
+(No cats were harmed in the making of this blog post – we are cat lovers, just ask my 10 cats at home).

 Start your subscription business with Subbly today.
 For free.